yvelikova/axway-open-docs/content/en/docs/central/cli_environments.md

 ### Other valid resource types

-Use and reference the following json examples of multiple additional resource types possible to configure for an environment.
+Use and reference the following JSON examples of additional resource types to configure an environment.

 **API Services**\